blasmith223/Virtual-Network-Deployment/README.md

 Load balancing ensures that the application will be highly accessible, in addition to denying unrestricted access to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics.
-Filebeat is responsible for the log data, while Metricbeat will be collecting system statistics, and mertrics.
+Filebeat is responsible for the log data, while Metricbeat will be collecting system statistics, and metrics.

 The configuration details of each machine may be found below.